 array_map

-The array_map() function applies a Lambda function to each element of the input array and returns a new array containing the results.
-The syntax is as follows:
+The array_map() function applies a lambda function to each element of the input arrays and returns a new array containing the transformed elements.
+Syntax:

 arrayMap((x1,...,xn) -> (expression), arr1,...,arrn)